 - Spring N312: Leadership in Action and Community Health

-- Consideration will first be given to students committed to taking all 3 courses consecutively (3 credits each; total of 9 credits).
+- Consideration will first be given to students committed to taking all three courses consecutively (three credits each, fall, winter and spring quarters, total of nine credits).

 - Students may use these courses as electives.